tmbuza/iMAP/README2.md

 <br>

 #### Windows 10 package (in progress)
-Requires:
+Suitable for Windows 10 with either:

-* Bash on WSL (Windows Subsystem Linux)
+* WSL (Windows Subsystem Linux) OR

-OR

 * Git bash

 ```{}